Autonomous snooker robot

 Challenge

-• We needed to create a small impact mechanism that could recreate the dynamics of a human impact while also meeting the requirements regarding impact force, impact speed, and acceleration.
-Human impact dynamics have not been digitized.
+• We needed to develop a compact mechanism capable of replicating human impact dynamics while meeting requirements for force, speed, and acceleration.
+These dynamics have not yet been digitized.

 • The robot had to be compact, therefore we had to create the kinematics that would let it reach wherever on the table without requiring a sizable support area or counterweights.